aws/aws-fpga/sdk/linux_kernel_drivers/edma/README.md

 #### Error: Application Process Crash

-In case of a crash in the developer's user-space application, the operating system kernel tears down of all open file descriptors (EDMA queues) associated with the process.
+In case of a crash in the userspace application, the operating system kernel tears down of all open file descriptors (EDMA queues) associated with the process.
 Release (equivalent of `close()`) is called for every open file descriptor.
-When the kernel closes them, the driver frees and releases all the transient read-data and interrupt events.
-The driver also trys to drain all outstanding writes towards the FPGA.
-If either of these tasks don’t finish after a timeout, an error is reported in Linux `dmesg` and the FPGA itself and EDMA driver may be left in an unknown state.
+When the kernel closes them, the driver will free and release all the transient read-data and interrupt events.
+The driver also tries to drain all outstanding writes towards the FPGA.
+If either of these tasks doesn't finish after a timeout, an error is reported in Linux `dmesg` and the FPGA itself and EDMA driver may be left in an unknown state.

 #### Error: API Time-out